 Golden eagle populations are on the rise in the Loch Ness area – thanks in part to the work of sporting estates and public sector bodies through the Highland golden eagle project.
-The project has been so successful, some of the Loch Ness estates are now starting to help golden eagles to re-establish themselves in the south of Scotland.
+The project has been so successful that some of the Loch Ness estates are now starting to help golden eagles re-establish themselves in the south of Scotland.

 The Loch Ness area supports a good population of these incredible creatures – although they are difficult to see!
 At the laboratory site we have lots of camera trap videos of pine martens.
-But we’ve only seen one in real life – running across the road near the Falls of Foyers.
-Some of the best spots to look out for them are B&B gardens which leave food out for birds and squirrels.
+But we’ve only seen two in real life – both times running across the road.
+Some of the best spots to look for them are B&B gardens which leave food out for birds and squirrels.
 It’s not uncommon for hungry pine martens to arrive looking for peanuts.
 According to reports on TripAdvisor the Craik Na Dav B&B is a great spot to see them thanks to a resident pine marten called Peanut that regularly visits the garden.
 Each room has a window facing the feeders and the owners will even knock on your door to give you pine marten alerts!

 Loch Ness is also an important place for red squirrels.
 And like pine martens, one of the best places to see them is in the gardens of local B&Bs.
 Craik Na Dav B&B again seems to be a popular place to spot these adorable creatures.
 While most people go the area in the summer months, it is the autumn time when squirrels are most active and your chances of sightings are highest.